Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 Lost in Float — 8244 Northern Lights Dr, Lincoln NE · Private float suites · Open Tue–Sun 9am–9pm

 Chronic pain doesn't take a day off.
-For people living with fibromyalgia, arthritis, persistent back pain, or migraines, most moments involve some degree of managing — compensating for discomfort, adjusting how you sit or move, rationing your energy around what hurts.
+For people living with fibromyalgia, arthritis, persistent back pain, endometriosis, or migraines, most moments involve some degree of managing — compensating for discomfort, adjusting how you sit or move, rationing your energy around what hurts.

 For many people with chronic pain, that hour is unlike anything else in their week.